tldr-pages/tldr/pages/linux/brightnessctl.md

 `brightnessctl set {{+10%}}`

-- Decrease brightness by certain percent:
+- Decrease brightness by a specified decrement:

 `brightnessctl set {{-10%}}`